RamBrodett/CCAPDEV_MCO/ReadMe.txt

 After cloning the repository, follow these steps to start development:

 1. Open the terminal in VS Code.
-2. Navigate to the project directory:
+2. Navigate to CCAPDEV_MCO.

-    cd LRS_Web_Application

-3. Run the development server:
+3. Run the development server for both LRS_API and LRS_Client: npm run dev

-    npm run dev
+    //it will run a script to npm run dev for both API AND Client at once.

 Always execute these commands when making code modifications to visualize the changes through the provided port.